garylirocks/quickrefs/azure-compute.markdown

 - Could be installed manually
 - `WindowsAzureGuestAgent.exe` is the process in the guest VM
 - It spawns `CollectGuestLogs.exe`, which collects some logs, produces a ZIP file that's transferred to the VM's host.
 Support professionals could use this ZIP file to investigate issues on the request of the VM owner.

+### How to connect to Internet

+There are a few ways how a VM can connect to the Internet:

+- An explicit **public IP** assigned to its NIC
+- Via a **public standard load balancer** (it's recommended to use separate public IPs for inbound and outbound connections)
+- A **NAT gateway** linked to the VM's subnet
+  - It's designed for egress traffic
+  - Each NAT GW can have max 16 public IPs (separate or contiguous as a IP prefix), ~64,000 SNAT ports/IP
+  - Only handles egress traffic, ingress traffic still come through the VM's public IP or public load balancer
+  - Cons: not zone-redundant, you need one for each zone
+- **Azure Firewall**
+  - Max 250 public IPs, 2496 ports/IP
+  - You can link a NAT GW to th Azure Firewall subnet to help scale SNAT ports
+- **NVA**
+  - Use UDR on the VM's subnet to route traffic to the NVA
+- Implicit pubic IP
+  - Going to be retired

 ### Updating